troettinger/fru/doc/readme.md

----
-title: Replace a physical disk in Azure Stack
-description: Outlines the process for how to replace a physical disk in Azure Stack.

-ms.date: 08/31/2017

----
-# Replace a physical disk in Azure Stack
+﻿# Replace a physical disk in Azure Stack

 *Applies to: Azure Stack integrated systems and Azure Stack Development Kit*